135 E. Main Street,

 No one has favorited this theater yet

-The Penniman-Allen Theatre, or P & A Theatre, opened in 1925, built for Kate Penniman-Allen, who also constructed the theater of the same name in Plymouth.
-The Victorian-style theater cost over $150,000 and it featured a $13,000 pipe organ shipped from Germany.
+The Penniman-Allen Theatre, or P & A Theatre, opened in 1925, built for Kate Penniman-Allen, who also constructed the theatre of the same name in Plymouth.
+The Renaissance-Revival-style theatre cost over $150,000 and it featured a $13,000 Wurlitzer pipe organ.
 The P & A also had a stage, orchestra pit, and dressing rooms.
-The theater originally was originally an opera house, then switched to vaudeville, and finally became a movie house.
+The theatre originally was originally a vaudeville/movie house.
 Charlie Chaplin and Mary Pickford appeared in person during the P & A’s early years.
+The Wurlitzer organ was removed in the early-1950’s.

-After Kate Penniman-Allen sold the theater to Edward Hohler, the theater was acquired in 1971 by the Zayti family.
-In 1972, the theater’s name was changed to the Marquis.
-A restoration starting in 1978 brought the old theater back to its former splendor.
-The Marquis moved from movies to live entertainment, going full circle to the theater’s earliest days as an opera house.
-In addition to opera acts, the Marquis hosts various other live performances, including children’s theater, concerts, and musicals.
+After Kate Penniman-Allen sold the theatre to Edward Hohler, the theatre was acquired in 1971 by the Zayti family.
+In 1972, the theatre’s name was changed to the Marquis.
+A restoration starting in 1978 brought the old theatre back to its former splendour.
+The Marquis moved from movies to live entertainment, going full circle to the theatre’s earliest days as an opera house.
+In addition to opera acts, the Marquis hosts various other live performances, including children’s theatre, concerts, and musicals.

-A fire at the theater in 2003 caused some minor damage, mainly from smoke, but this has since been repaired, including new seating and curtains.
+A fire at the theatre in 2003 caused some minor damage, mainly from smoke, but this has since been repaired, including new seating and curtains.
+It was closed in March 2021.